Mexican Chocolate Mousse recipe

 Plating Tips

-We places the Mexican orange mousse in a 4 ounce cup on a long rectangular dessert plate.
-There were two other small desserts (Mocha Dipped Cookie and Toffee Truffle) and either side.
-I created a chocolate latter form with edible gold stars to stand up in the mousse and create some visual height to the overall presentation.
+For our party, we had three desserts on a long rectangular plate.
+I used a 4 ounce cup for the Mexican chocolate mousse with a Mocha Dipped Cookie and Toffee Truffle next to it.
+To garnish, I created a chocolate ladder with edible gold stars to stand up in the mousse and create some visual height to the overall presentation.

 Pairing Alterations